IliaRyzhkovPR/qr-code-generator/Readme.md

 4. The generated QR code will be downloaded automatically.

+5. Use the sharing options to share the tool on social media platforms.

 ## Deployment

-This application is deployed on Render.
-Follow these steps to do the same:
+This application is deployed on Vercel.
+Follow these steps to deploy your own instance:

 1. Push your code to a GitHub repository.
-2. Create a new Web Service on Render, connecting to your GitHub repo.
+2. Sign up for a Vercel account if you haven't already.
+3. In Vercel, click "New Project" and select your GitHub repository.
-3. Render will automatically detect it's a Python app and set most configuration options.
+4. Vercel will automatically detect it's a Python app.
+Ensure the following settings:
-4. Set the following:
-   - Environment: `Python`
+   - Framework Preset: Other
    - Build Command: `pip install -r requirements.txt`
+   - Output Directory: Leave blank
+   - Install Command: `pip install -r requirements.txt`
-   - Start Command: `gunicorn app:app`
+   - Development Command: `python app.py`
-5. Click "Create Web Service".
+5. Add the following environment variable:
+   - Key: `PYTHON_VERSION`
+   - Value: `3.9` (or your preferred Python version)
+6. Click "Deploy" to start the deployment process.

 ## Customisation Options